Theodore2024/Theodore2024/README.md

-## Hello👋
+### Hello👋

 ### About me
- - Taeuk Ki
+Hello, my name is Taeuk Ki.

-Hello, I'm interested in iOS
+And I'm interested in iOS dev

 * * *